CreativeCoder9/GuideRatna/README.md

 # Guideratna

-All source code and design present here are propitery asset of GuideRatna.
+All source code and design present here are propritery asset of GuideRatna.
 Please refrain from copying and sharing it as your own.

 Developing company: Uniclick solutions pvt ltd.